-We have an obligation as Privacy and Compliance Specialists to review and respond to confidential legal requests and ensure they follow the legal and policy requirements of the content owners as well applicable jurisdictional laws.
+We have an obligation as Law Enforcement Response Specialists to review and respond to confidential legal requests and ensure they follow the legal and policy requirements of the content owners as well applicable jurisdictional laws.
 As a result, we must consistently demonstrate good judgement, tact, and discretion to exceed our clients’ expectations.

 Privacy laws are sure to evolve over time.
 Consequently, IPS will implement and enforce policies that keep our company and our clients operating in a legal and ethical manner.
-Whether it’s a new training requirement, jurisdictional law, or attorney requirement, we are committed to providing innovative, compliant solutions to safeguard all data privacy matters.
+Whether it’s a new training requirement, jurisdictional law, or attorney requirement, we provide innovative, compliant solutions to safeguard all data privacy matters.

 Stay informed with industry-relevant emails curated by our team of experts.